fadden/CiderPress2/ndocs/Manual-cp2.md

 DOS T/I/A/B files will be handled as they would by DOS for `LOAD`, `BLOAD`, or a sequential text file `READ`.
 This may result in partial file extraction for certain 'B' files and for random-access text files.
-Use the "--raw" flag to get all sectors of the file.
+Use the `--raw` flag to get all sectors of the file.

 Options:
  - `--overwrite`, `--no-overwrite`